oschrenk/notes/osx.md

 After I cloned my harddrive the _Open with..._ menu was showing double entries.
 Rebuilding my LaunchServices database helped:

 	/System/Library/Frameworks/CoreServices.framework/Frameworks/LaunchServices.framework/Support/lsregister -kill -r -domain local -domain system -domain user

+### Audio doesn't work ### ###

+At some point audio output didn't work.
+I couldn't even change volume.
+What happened was that somehow my Macbook was outputting digital audio (indicated by a red light from the headphone jack).
+Inserting a headphone plug a few times and wiggling it around helped reset things.